 Determine a location outside of the home where everyone can meet up after exiting the home.
 Make sure to mark this place on the escape plan.

-If a fire disaster strikes, you can rely on the rapid, professional restoration services from the experts at Rainbow Restoration ®.
-For more than 30 years, the experts at Rainbow Restoration have provided expert restoration services that revive hope, safety and confidence.
+If a fire disaster strikes, you can rely on the rapid, professional restoration services from the experts at Rainbow Restoration®.
+For more than 30 years, the experts at Rainbow Restoration have provided commercial and residential fire restoration services that revive hope, safety, and confidence.
 Rainbow Restoration restores, so you can recover and get back to your life.

 Other Related Blog Posts: